 [Editor’s Note: This article is part of a Just Security series on the consolidated cases of Nestlé USA, Inc. v.
 Doe I and Cargill Inc. v.
-Doe I, to be argued before the Supreme Court on Dec.
-1. The introduction to the series and all subsequent articles can be found here.]
+Doe I, which was argued before the Supreme Court on Dec.
+1. The introduction to the series and all other articles can be found here.]

 The world’s chocolate supply is undergirded by rampant practices of child labor under extremely hazardous conditions and, in some cases, slavery.
 According to the U.S. Bureau of International Labor Affairs, cocoa plantations in Côte d’Ivoire and Ghana combine to produce 60 percent of the world’s cocoa.
 These plantations rely heavily on the labor of 2 million children working in hazardous conditions.
 Thousands of these child laborers are trafficked or forced into the work and may not be compensated for their labor, conditions amounting to slavery.